© 2025 Peoria Public Radio

 City seeks foreclosure on vacant property on North Lawndale

-Also at the committee of the whole meeting:
+Also at Monday's meeting:

 • The council gave the go-ahead to City Attorney Mark Walton to pursue a foreclosure lien on vacant property at 400 N. Lawndale Ave.
 A lien of $14,435 has been placed on the property to cover the city's demolition of a dilapidated house there and other expenses.
 If the foreclosure is successful, the city would own the property and put it up for sale.